Bankoga/golem/docs/catch_22/0_overview.md

 * 'To Catch Two' 2019-04-22 14:24
 * 'An Illusion with Translation' 2019-04-22 09:46
 * 'Uncivilized Societies' 2019-04-22 17:58
-* 'Taking Control of Ownership'
 * 'A Religion of Science' 2019-04-22 09:39
 * 'H_rs_ Sh_t' 2019-04-22 15:56
 * 'Ethics and The Law' 2019-04-19 10:31
-* 'Peaceful Violence'
-* 'A Cycle of Life'
-* 'Me, Myself, and Useful Lies'
 * 'The Twilight Paradox'
-* 'Static vs Dynamic and Quality-Value'
 * 'An Observation on Past, Present, Future' 2019–04–22 12:08
 * 'Mistakes of Transfversence' 2019-04-23 10:35
 * 'Of Bat, Man, and Monster' 2019-04-21 15:03